 Must Eat Places in London for British Cheese

-There are many restaurants around London that offer cheesy goodness on their menus – but we are limiting our recommendations to just two: Ye Olde Cheshire Cheese and Kappacasein Dairy.
+There are many restaurants around London that offer cheesy goodness on their menus.
+We are limiting our recommendations to just two: Ye Olde Cheshire Cheese and Kappacasein Dairy.

 Ye Olde Cheshire Cheese is one of the iconic places to eat in London – and not just because of the fun name!
-The multi-level, historic bar has been around since 1538 (although the current establishment was rebuilt after the Great Fire of London in 1666).
+The multi-level, historic bar has been around since 1538.
 Patrons can order cheese plates with either 1, 3 or 5 different types of local British cheeses.

-We also recommend heading to Kappacasein Dairy Cheese at the Borough Market.
-It is the place to eat in London for a fabulous Cheese Toastie – as evidenced by the long line that winds out the door.
+We also recommend heading to Kappacasein Dairy Cheese at Borough Market.
+It is the place to eat in London for a fabulous Cheese Toastie – as evidenced by the long line.
 Just note their limited hours and plan accordingly!

 #12 Scotch Eggs